-Supplementation with aronia – in the form of aronia juice from the supermarket – keeps cholesterol balance and the walls of the blood vessels young as we age.
-Bulgarian researchers at the University of Plovdiv reached this conclusion after doing an animal study that was published in Evidence-Based Complementary and Alternative Medicine.
+Athletes who supplement with aronia – in the form of aronia juice from any supermarket – keeps cholesterol balance and the walls of the blood vessels young as we age.
+Researchers from Bulgaria at the University of Plovdiv reached this conclusion after doing a study that was published within the Evidence-Based Complementary and Alternative Medicine.

-Aronia berries contain enormous amounts of polyphenols.
-As a result of this, their taste is not what we’d describe as optimal – but the expectations surrounding their health-promoting effects are high.
+Aronia berries contain enormous amounts of polyphenols (these are good).
+As a result of this, their taste is not what we’d describe as optimal – but the expectations surrounding their health-promoting effects are as always high.

-The result is that just one litre of aronia berry juice contains for example almost 5 g polyphenols, 4 g of which consist of proanthocyanins.
-The two most common polyphenols in aronia juice are the hydroxyciannamates neochlorogenic acid and chlorogenic acid.
+The result is that just one litre of aronia berry juice contains possibly up to almost 5g polyphenols, 4 g of which consist of proanthocyanins.
+Tow of the most common polyphenols in the aronia juice are the hydroxyciannamates neochlorogenic acid and chlorogenic acid.

-At the end of the three months the researchers analysed the rats’ blood [A], and compared it with blood from rats of the same age [CO] and with that of young rats that were a couple of months old [CY] and had not been given aronia juice.
+At the conculsion of the three months the researchers assessed the rats’ blood [A], and reviewed against it with blood from rats of the same age [CO] and with that of young rats that were only a couple of months old [CY] and had not been given any of the juice.

-The old rats in the CO group had more ‘bad’ cholesterol LDL in their blood than the young rats did.
-A high LDL level is still regarded as one of the most important predictors of cardiovascular disease that we know.
+The older rats in the group had more what we class as ‘bad’ cholesterol LDL in their blood than the younger rats did.
+A high LDL level is still regarded as the benchmark predictors of cardiovascular disease that we know.

-When the researchers studied the aorta – a crucial artery near the heart – they saw that the blood vessel walls of the A group were in a better state than those of the CO group.
+When the researchers cut open and studied the aorta – the crucial artery near the heart – they witnessed that the blood vessel walls of the A group were in a better state than those of the CO group.

-So, in this study, aging resulted in a declining cholesterol balance and quality of the blood vessel walls; but aronia supplementation partially reversed this decline. could this be used for Masters Athletes?
+So,the results of the study, ageing resulted in a declining cholesterol balance and quality of the blood vessel walls; but aronia supplementation partially reversed this decline. could this be used for Masters Athletes?

-“The importance of the present study is associated with a potential application of its findings in human nutrition and preventive medicine”, the researchers write.
-“Its results indicate that Aronia melanocarpa juice improves lipid profile of supplemented animals and slows down the age-related changes in the aortic wall.”
+“The significant importance of the present study is associated with a potential application of its findings in Masters Athetics nutrition and preventive medicine”, the researchers write.
+“Its results indicate that Aronia melanocarpa juice improves the all important lipid profile of supplemented animals and significantly slows down the age-related changes in the aortic wall.”

 “The analysis of the atherogenic and cardioprotective indices definitely confirms that chokeberry juice has antiatherogenic and cardioprotective effects and can be recommended as a prophylactic means for healthy aging.”